|About Us||Products||Syvecs||Water Injection||Knowledge|

 Analysis of 'as delivered' accuracy, here is an out of the box new NTK consumer grade Lambda sensor.
 Very large errors across the normal ranges and horrendous errors at extreme ranges.

-Every sensor is monitored for gas temperature and hex body temperature and tested with both known lambda gas and under combustion loads in a specially made chamber which gives uniform gas distribution.
+Before calibration basics of the % of Oxygen in the AIR is evaluated by taking local measurments of the temperature/relative humidity/barometric pressure and our reference meter is set to this.
+Every sensor is monitored for gas temperature and hex body temperature and tested with both known reference gas and under combustion loads in a specially made gas chamber which gives uniform stable distribution.
 Each one is checked 4 times over multiple days to ensure a tight tolerance and repeatability to ensure the best possible calibration curve being achieved.
-The end results in static and dynamic gas mixture flow tests is generally a + - 0.002L range deviation.
+The end results in static and dynamic gas mixture flow tests is generally a + - 0.25% range deviation.
 Achieving a Laboratory grade reading result for a fraction of the cost.

 Pictures Click to View

 Video below showing a validation run part of the calibration curve process to make a proper lambda sensor.